david-a-parry/CAFEx/README.md

                         at least one case sample has a VAF >= this value.
 VAF is calculated using standard AD FORMAT fields if present.
 Non-standard fields are supported for
-                        Platypus, Strelka and SvABA.
+                        Freebayes, Platypus, Strelka and SvABA.
   --max_control_vaf VAF
                         Maximum VAF for control genotypes.
 Filter variants if any control sample has a VAF >= this value.
 VAF is calculated using standard AD FORMAT fields if present.
-                        Non-standard fields are supported for Platypus,
+                        Non-standard fields are supported for Freebayes,
-                        Strelka and SvABA
-  --vaf_ratio RATIO     Filter variants if (case VAF) / (control VAF) is less
-                        than this value.
+                        Platypus, Strelka and SvABA --vaf_ratio RATIO     Filter variants if (case VAF) / (control VAF) is less than this value.
 If more than one sample is provided for case and/or control samples the VAF ration will be